How to Understand the Cash Flow Statement

 The purpose of a cash flow statement is to provide a detailed picture of what happened to a business’s cash during a specified period, known as the accounting period.
 It demonstrates an organization’s ability to operate in the short and long term, based on how much cash is flowing into and out of the business.

-The cash flow statement is typically broken into three sections:
+The statement is typically broken into three sections:

 - Operating activities